 The surrogate mother gave birth to twin girls—Valentina and Fiorella.

 Dominique and Sylvie were legally recorded as the twins’ parents on their US birth certificates.
-But when they tried to have the details transferred into the French register of births, the French authorities refused to comply, instead contacting prosecutors.
+But when they tried to have the details transferred into France's register of births, the French authorities refused to comply, instead contacting prosecutors.

 The charges were ultimately dropped.
 But the couple were forced to go through over a decade of legal battles in the French courts concerning the validity of their daughters’ birth records.